DominusKelvin/dominuskelvin.dev/content/articles/expressiveness.md

 ## My point... 📌
 Use tech that allows you the maximum amount of expressiveness.
 I know its easy to go for tech that are the hype of the day but when doing so, apply due diligence in asking the question: Am I sacrificing expressiveness for ease?

-Happy deploying 🚀 🚀, <br /> Kelvin
+Code expressively 🚀 🚀, <br /> Kelvin